-Q How do I know I am eligible for retirement if I have not completed 10 yrs in T-DROP?
+How do I know I am eligible for retirement if I have not completed 10 years in T-DROP?

 All T-DROP participants have already met the retirement eligibility requirements in order to participate in the T-DROP plan.
-A retirement application and a T-DROP account distribution form must be completed in order to file for retirement with ATRS.
-The System's termination separation period must be adhered to if the retiree is under age 65 on the effective date of retirement.
-Once retired, the stipend is applied to the regular retirement benefit.
+A retirement application and a T-DROP Account Distribution form must be completed in order to file for retirement from T-DROP with ATRS.
+ATRS' termination separation period must be adhered to if the retiree is under age 65 on the effective date of retirement.
+Once retired, a stipend is applied to the regular retirement benefit.
 The stipend is currently set at the legally maximum rate of \$75 per month.
-In addition, the stipend accrues the simple 3% COLA raise at the appropriate time.
+In addition, the stipend accrues the simple 3% COLA raise for all retirees.

 Preretirement counselors travel the state and are available to assist individual members and answer questions in group settings or one-on-one.
 The ATRS office also has a Benefits and Counseling Department for those members who prefer to meet one-on-one with a counselor who can spend more time with individual members.
 Plus, if members schedule early enough, the ATRS director and deputy director will meet with members during the retirement season to assist members.
 Retirement laws and rules change from time-to-time and may affect benefits.
 Individual or special circumstances may also affect retirement decisions.
 Members may also want to consult with financial planners before making a final decision to retire.
-ATRS is happy to work with members' financial consultants.
+ATRS is happy to work with members' financial consultants once a member has signed an Authorization to Release ATRS Records form.
 Any member who faces special circumstances, should always feel free to call the executive director at (501) 682-1820.

 To find out more or to schedule an appointment, please call ATRS at 1-800-666-ATRS (1-800-666-2877) to meet with a Preretirement counselor at your place of employment or schedule an appointment with a counselor in the Little Rock office.
-Although appointments are not required to visit with counselors at the Little Rock office, it does allow ATRS counselors time to thoroughly review individual retirement records and reduce waiting time.
+Although appointments are not required to visit with counselors at the Little Rock office, calling ahead allows ATRS counselors time to thoroughly review individual retirement records prior to the meeting.